iures/lego/docs/content/Theming/04_multiple_themes.md

 In most applications, declaring multiple themes is **not** necessary.
 Instead, you should configure the `default` theme for your needs.
-If you need multiple themes in a single application, Crowdtap CT does provide tools to make this possible.
+If you need multiple themes in a single application, ct does provide tools to make this possible.

 ### Registering another theme